AXP-OS/android_device_oneplus_fajita_old/README.md

 # Device Tree for OnePlus 6T (fajita)

-FBEv2 support ONLY!
-That means your OS must have FBEv2 enabled - otherwise it will not be possible to decrypt it.

 The OnePlus 6T (codenamed _"fajita"_) is a flagship smartphone from OnePlus.
 It was released in Novemeber 2018.